-Playground Inspires School Pride in Malawi Community
+Playground Project Inspires School Pride in Malawi

-“It is probably the only playground like it for 50-100 kilometers.” – Joseph Kandiyesa, Director of Kindle Orphan Outreach
+“This project represents the only playground like it for 50-100 kilometers.” – Joseph Kandiyesa, Director of Kindle Orphan Outreach

-The playground helps demonstrate God’s love to the 800 students and the community, reflecting the hearts of local leaders, global partners and donors who care deeply about the people of Salima.
+The playground project helps demonstrate God’s love to the 800 students and the community, reflecting the hearts of local leaders, global partners and donors who care deeply about the people of Salima.
 The playcenter will act as a beacon so more kids will want to attend – and stay – in school.